• PROGRAM

 • Melon

-We study the climacteric ripening process by performing genetic dissection of the fruit to improve shelf life and reduce food loss in the market.
+We study the climacteric ripening process by performing genetic dissection of fruit to improve shelf life and reduce food loss in the market.

 • Fruit trees

-We conduct genome-wide association studies to shed light on the genetics of fruit quality, resistance to biotic and abiotic stress, and other agronomic traits, and develop strategies for a rapid and efficient introgression of valuable genes into high-quality varieties.
+We conduct genome-wide association studies to shed light on the genetics of fruit quality, resistance to biotic and abiotic stress, and other agronomic traits, and develop strategies for rapid and efficient introgression of valuable genes into high-quality varieties.

 • Strawberries

-• Plants for medicinal therapeutic use
+• Plants of medicinal therapeutic use

 Research staff